TamilMEC/Banking_app_ver_0.0.1/README.md

       Admin can accept the users account when user create new account.

     2)User Login
       User can create new account.After creating new account admin needs to activate the user account until the user can't able to login his account. oncer the admin activate the user account.
-User can able to view his account details,withdraw amount from his account,deposit amount to his account,transfer amount to another account.
+User can able to view his account details, withdraw amount from his account,deposit amount to his account,transfer amount to another account.